 - In-House Infrastructure

-Once you have the infrastructure and the required cooling systems in place, all you need to do is find a suitable OTT solution provider like CONTUS VPlayed to deploy a working software for video hosting and streaming.
+Once you have the infrastructure and the required cooling systems in place, all you need to do is find a suitable VOD solution provider like CONTUS VPlayed to deploy a working software for video hosting and streaming.

 - Firewall Security